danielfett/draft-dpop/main.md

     signature check fails or the data in the DPoP proof is wrong, e.g., the request URI does not match the URI claim in the DPoP proof JWT.
-  * When a refresh token that is sender-constrained using DPoP is used by the client, the client has to provide a DPoP proof just as in the case of a resource access.
-The new access token will be bound to the same public key.

 The mechanism presented herein is not a client authentication method.
-In fact, a primary use case of DPoP is for public clients (e.g., single page applications) that do not use client authentication.
+In fact, a primary use case of DPoP is for public clients (e.g., single page applications or native applications) that do not use client authentication.
 Nonetheless, DPoP is designed such that it is compatible with `private_key_jwt` and all other client authentication methods.